gevrest/OTUS-Unity-Basic-GW/README.md

 # Snow-Effect
 An exploratory analog horror set in a cold dark forest.
 Find a way out or become a part of it forever.

+Unity version: 2022.3.62f3